Fetal viability: Black's law dictionary 6th edition

 Viability.
 Capable of living.
 A term used to denote the power a newborn child possesses of continuing its independent existence.
 That stage of fetal development when the life of the unborn child may be continued indefinitely outside the womb by natural or artificial life-support systems.
 The constitutionality of this statutory definition (V.A.M.S.
 (Mo.),188.015) was upheld in Planned Parenthood of Central Mo. v.
 Danforth, 428 U.S. 52,96 S.Ct 2831, 49 L.Ed.2d 788.

-For purposes of abortion regulation, viability is reached when, in the judgement of the attending physician on the particular facts of the case before her, there is a reasonable likelihood of the fetuses' sustained survival outside the womb, with or without artificial support.
+For purposes of abortion regulation, viability is reached when, in the judgement of the attending physician on the particular facts of the case before him or her, there is a reasonable likelihood of the fetuses' sustained survival outside the womb, with or without artificial support.
 Colautti v.
 Franklin, 439 U.S. 379,388, 99 S.Ct.
 675, 682, 58 L.Ed.2d 596.
 See Also Viable; Viable Child.